Our top seven chart highlighting the best sub-$1,000 rowing machines on the market was in need of a little attention.

 On the other hand, if you want to focus on improving your splits as fast as possible, you’ll probably need to switch to shorter sessions to save energy.
 This sort of high-intensity interval training will build up your muscles and develop your cardio strength, but might not give you the endurance that longer and more relaxed workouts will.

-If you are struggling to narrow down your list, use our buyer’s guide and FAQs to settle on the best model for you, your space and your goals.
+If you are struggling to narrow down your list, use our buyer’s guide and FAQ section to settle on the best model for you, your space and your goals.
 Best of luck!